 When to Call the Doctor

 Call the doctor immediately if you suspect that your child has measles.
-Also, it's important to get medical care following measles exposure, especially if your child:
+Also, it's important to get medical care after measles exposure, especially if your child:

 - is an infant